 Timmer Blakely

-Based out of of Portland Oregon since 1991, Timmer Blakely is a first call bassist for multiple national artists in a variety of genres, music producer, record label owner, and the president of the Cascade Blues Association.
+Based out of of Portland Oregon since 1991, Timmer Blakely is a first call bassist for multiple national artists in a variety of genres, music producer, record label owner, and a music teacher and cosultant.

 Timmer is an endorsing artist for: